 Next, enable Webhooks:

 Then, enter a URL to tell the agent where to send the information.
-This is usually provided by the app we are trying to insert the information into.
-For example, Slack allows you to create an app that will generate a URL for you.
+This is usually provided by the app you are trying to insert the information into.
+(Note: If you are using Slack or MS Teams, detailed guides can be found in the "Learn More" section below.)

 Once we have that URL, ActivTrak will by default send a webhook with the following information (depending on your alarm):